dockstore/dockstore-support/tooltester/README.md

 You must also provide the name of the directory where the result files are located, by default the result files are saved to the directory `results` (all file paths must be relative).
 It should be noted that all result files located in the specified directory will be uploaded.

-You must also provide the url of the API that you want to upload the results, this will most likely be https://qa.dockstore.org/api or https://dockstore.org/api.
+You must also provide the url of the API that you want to upload the results to, this will most likely be https://qa.dockstore.org/api or https://dockstore.org/api.